-Ushering in a new chapter in the Fiesta Sports Foundation’s storied history, seasoned sports executive and business leader Erik Moses joined as Executive Director and Chief Executive Officer on November 15, 2022.
+Ushering in a new chapter in the Fiesta Sports Foundation’s storied history, seasoned sports executive and business leader Erik Moses joined as Executive Director and Chief Executive Officer on December 1, 2022.

-th anniversary, and also facilitated the creation of the AT&T Nation’s Football Classic featuring the tradition, unity and heritage of Historically Black Colleges and Universities (HBCUs).
-While in DC, he was also influential in the successful recruitment of MLB to the Nation’s Capital and the construction of the acclaimed Nationals Park - home of the MLB Washington Nationals and cornerstone of the revitalization of the Southwest area of Washington, DC into a vibrant destination point of the city.
+Prior to that role, he led three sports and entertainment organizations in Washington, D.C. for more than 12 years.
+As CEO of the DC Sports and Entertainment Commission, Moses oversaw the formation and founding of the Military Bowl and the creation of the AT&T Nation's Football Classic featuring the tradition, unity and heritage of Historically Black Colleges and Universities (HBCUs).
+While in DC, he was also influential in the successful recruitment of MLB to the Nation's Capital and the construction of the acclaimed Nationals Park - home of the MLB Washington Nationals and cornerstone of the revitalization of the Southwest area of Washington, DC into a vibrant destination point of the city.

-As Senior Vice President of Events DC, Moses solidified his expertise in sports tourism and event creation as the chief advocate for sports, entertainment and live events.
-He managed multiple venues – including the historic RFK Stadium, the Entertainment and Sports Arena at St. Elizabeths and the Walter E. Washington Convention Center.
-His responsibilities included creating industry-leading partnerships with A-list brands to support local events, overseeing a community grants program and maintaining strong relationships with major league sports teams and their governing bodies.
+As senior vice president of Events DC (Washington Convention & Sports Authority), Moses solidified his expertise in sports tourism, venue management and event creation as the chief advocate for sports, entertainment and live events in the Nation’s Capital.
+He managed multiple venues – including the historic RFK Stadium, the DC National Guard Armory, the CareFirst Arena and the sports related activities at the Walter E. Washington Convention Center.
+His responsibilities included creating industry-leading partnerships with A-list brands to support local events, overseeing a robust community grants program and maintaining strong relationships with local college athletic programs, major league sports teams and their governing bodies and local government.

 What They’re Saying about Erik Moses:

 “It was important to identify the right person who could guide the future of the Fiesta Bowl, and help build innovative ways to engage our fans, community, stakeholders and partners at every touchpoint.
 The landscape of college football and fan expectations continue to evolve.
 We selected a dynamic leader who we believe will deliver and meet those expectations and position us as the premier bowl game providing world class hospitality.
-We are excited to welcome Erik to the Fiesta Bowl family,” said Fiesta Bowl Board Chair
+We are excited to welcome Erik to the Fiesta Bowl family,” said Fiesta Bowl Board Chair Randal Norton.
+“Thank you to our exceptional staff, board, committee and volunteers for their support through the hiring process.
+I would also like to mention our partners at TurnkeyZRG for producing an exemplary slate of candidates who expressed interest in being a part of the 52-year history and tradition of the Fiesta Bowl.

 “Erik brought tremendous passion to motorsports in Nashville, helping to elevate NASCAR and bring our sport to race fans throughout Tennessee.
 The legacy of his leadership will benefit our sport in many ways for years to come.” – Steve Phelps, President, NASCAR